 What you will learn from this tip: Not all third-party data centers are secured equally.
 Here are eight tips to make sure your data will be protected.

 Outsourcing data center services is becoming a popular practice in the new millennium for small-, medium- and large-sized organizations.
 Leasing, purchasing or perhaps building your own data center is a costly proposition and in an attempt to grab as much market share and client/customer base as possible, businesses are turning more and more to third-party data centers and collocation data service providers.
+The costs are lower and the bandwidth is abundant; however, are the facilities to which you are entrusting your most prized and confidential information really secure?

 Businesses beware.
 What you don't know can hurt you.